Social and Emotional LearningGuidance and resources for supporting social and emotional learning.

 - feel and show empathy for others

 - establish and maintain positive relationships

 All of these skills are necessary—both for educators and students—to function well in the classroom, in the community, and in college and careers.

-While many teachers instinctively know that social and emotional learning is important, historically schools have been primarily focused on teaching academic content such as reading, math, science, and history, and less intentional about supporting the social and emotional skills that are so important to learning and life success.
+While many teachers instinctively know that SEL is important, historically schools have been primarily focused on teaching academic content such as reading, math, science, and history, and less intentional about supporting the social and emotional skills that are so important to learning and life success.

-There is a growing body of research proving that social and emotional learning (SEL) is fundamental to academic success, and must be woven into the work of every teacher in every classroom and every after school and summer learning program, if we truly want to prepare all our students for college and careers.
+There is a growing body of research proving that SEL is fundamental to academic success, and must be woven into the work of every teacher in every classroom and every after school and summer learning program, if we truly want to prepare all our students for college and careers.

 The CDE is committed to helping educators learn more about SEL and how to make this a part of every child’s school experience.
-To support this work, CDE has joined the Collaborating States Initiative
+To support this work, the CDE has joined the Collaborating States Initiative

 a group of states that share information, best practices, and promising tools and ideas in the interest of building strong Social Emotional Learning in schools across their states.
 The Collaborating States Initiative is hosted by the Collaborative for Academic Social and Emotional Learning